Zoya Voskresenskaya: Literary career

 In 1955, Voskresenskaya, with the rank of Interior Ministry colonel, retired from service and embarked upon a literary career.
 Writing for children, she made herself quite a name in the 1960s with novels Skvoz Ledyanuyu Mgly (Through the Icy Haze, 1962), Vstretcha (The Encounter, 1963), Serdtse Materi (A Mother's Heart, 1965, about Maria Ulyanova, which has been adapted for the big screen in 1965), Devochka v Burnom More (Girl in the Stormy Sea, 1969), Dorogoye Imya (The Dear Name, 1970).
-With 21.6 million copies of her books published in 1962–1980, Zoya Voskresenskaya became one of the leading figures in the Soviet children's literature, several of her books featuring in the school lists of extracurricular reading.
+With 21.6 million copies of her books published in 1962–1980, Zoya Voskresenskaya became one of the leading figures in Soviet children's literature, with several of her books featured in the school lists for extracurricular reading.

 In the late 1980s, with most of the Stalin era's Intelligence documents declassified, the story of Voskresenskaya was made public.
-Already terminally ill, she started writing memoirs.
+Already terminally ill, she started writing her memoirs.
 Teper Ya Mogu Skazat Pravdu (Now I Can Tell the Truth) came out in 1992, 11 months after the author's death on 8 January of that year.
 She was buried at the Novodevichy Cemetery.